In the Name of God

 As a completion for the study of Islam in such age a complementary level studies is held on the weekend for the age group of over 15 for those who seek the more advanced level of studies of Islam which is called Pre-Hawzah course.
 This course has been designed by the Islamic Seminary of England and prepares the students for a deeper understanding of Islam.

-On Sundays, there is also a class for mothers of the children to improve their knowledge of Islam which is necessary for parenting.
+There are also classes for mothers of the children to improve their knowledge of Islam which is necessary for parenting as well as English language itself.

 Tawheed Newcastle Islamic Centre also holds Farsi classes for the children of Farsi speaking families whose children were born in the UK and have difficulty in speaking Farsi.

-Some of the other activities of Tawheed Newcastle Islamic Centre are as follows:
+Some of the ‘other’ activities of Newcastle Islamic Centre are as follows:

 - Holding Educational and Leisure camps for the families